soohmatthew/SUTD_DBA_GIC/README.md

 The ```scikit learn``` library was used to generate the LDA model, and the metric used for selecting the best model is lowest perplexity.
 The ```scikit learn``` library was picked over the ```gensim``` library, due to the ability for the ```scikit learn``` library to apply GridSearch to find the best topic model.

 Other algorithms tested were as follows, but did not yield as good results.
-They can be viewed under ```topic_modelling/Past Testings```.
+They can be viewed under ```topic_modelling/Past Testings (Deprecated, for recording purposes)```.

 1. Latent Semantic Analysis (LSA)